timmyjose-projects/garvel/design/DesignNotes.md

     LOC, then this approach will most likely fail miserably.
 I need to explore how `make` and other such tools detect changes instantly.
 Maybe this is also a good candidate for parallelism.

   * This is a minor point, but command-line options parsing needs to be robust and efficient.
 Implementing a custom parser for this seems to be in the offing.

+  * Another semi-minor point is to ensure that semantic versioning is properly handled (level of support can be increased over releases, in terms of the number of usecases handled).

-  * Integrity of the data is of paramout importance - the tool may fail, but under no circumstances should it ever corrupt or lose data.
+  * Integrity of the data is of paramount importance - the tool may fail, but under no circumstances should it ever corrupt or lose data.
 This needs to be explored in depth.

   * Good documentation is absolutely necessary.
 Javadoc may be the way to go here, but I am also not averse to adopting a `rustdoc` style documentation support.
 IMPORTANT: check with the Rust team if their OS licence allows for it.